werderame/optimizing_inventory_management/readme.md

 <br>

 ![Cumulative Waste](data/img/cumulative_waste.png)
-<p style='color:grey; font-size:0.9em; padding:1em 5em'>This area chart illustrates cumulative waste across the production window of 6 weeks.
+<p style='color:grey; font-size:0.9em; padding:1em 5em'>This area chart illustrates cumulative loss across the production window of 6 weeks.
 The imperfect FEFO model generates significantly higher waste, climbing above 30K units, while the perfect FEFO reduces this sharply.
 The optimal model introduces a novel assumption—producing more than the original demand to minimize waste—and demonstrates further improvement.
 This suggests that inefficiencies in daily operations can have compounding effects over time.</p>

 <br>

 ![Waste by Category](data/img/category_waste.png)
-<p style='color:grey; font-size:0.9em; padding:1em 5em'>Two stacked bar charts compare waste composition across inventory categories:<br/> - By percentage: Fresh goods are greately improving throughout the scenarios, confirming the hypothesis that best inventory management practices are especially efficient on perishable goods.<br/> - By total units: Fresh ingredients dominate waste in the imperfect scenario.
-A much more even waste distribution across categories is achieved with the strict FEFO adherence and optimized models.</p>
+<p style='color:grey; font-size:0.9em; padding:1em 5em'>Two stacked bar charts compare loss composition across inventory categories:<br/> - By percentage: Fresh goods are greately improving throughout the scenarios, confirming the hypothesis that best inventory management practices are especially efficient on perishable goods.<br/> - By total units: The considerable drop in units loss between the imperfect and perfect FEFO allocation logic is a powerful sign that best inventory practices play a pivotal role in cost reduction strategies.</p>

 <br>